mdrakibulislam-zero/WebCounterApp/README.md

 ## What Have I Done:
-I've made this counter app using HTML, CSS and JavaScript.
+I've made this simple counter app using HTML, CSS and JavaScript.
+When I was creating this project my special focus was UI design.

 ## Required Skills: